JacobKre/External-IP-Getter/README.md

   2) Extract it to any location
   3) Run the External IP Getter.py file

-If you want to have the script run automaticlly when you log in:
+If you want to have the script run automatically when you log in:
   1) Download the code
   2) Extract it to any location
   3) Create a shortcut to the External IP Getter.py file